toncho11/KorraAI/README.md

 # KorraAI

 Is a framework that allows you to create yout own bot, also called Embodied Conversational Agent (ECA).
+It uses distributions and probabilisitic programming to encode behavior and unpected flow of events.
+It comes with built-in voice synthesis, lips sync, simple bot movement, eye movement and other that make it look more human-like.

 Installation: